HebiRobotics/HEBI-ROS-DEPRECATED/hebiros_advanced_examples/launch/mapping_navigation/README.md

 # Omnibase Navigation & Mapping Instructions

 **Important: In order to run the Navigation & Mapping code, you must already have a catkin workspace setup with omnibase code running using the HEBI-ROS repository.
-To run any of these Roslaunch commands, you will need to run `source devel/setup.sh` from your catkin workspace first**
+Please visit this link for setup instruction: https://github.com/HebiRobotics/HEBI-ROS/tree/develop/hebiros_advanced_examples/src/omnibase**

 # Installation & Setup